-The NCSWIC elects a primary SWIC as the NCSWIC Chair and Vice-Chair on a two-year rotational basis at the last meeting of the year (in person or virtual).
-The NCSWIC Chair position will be elected on odd-numbered years, and the Vice-Chair position will be elected on even-numbered years.
-Between October 1 and two weeks prior to the last meeting of the year (in-person or virtual), NCSWIC members need to submit their interest in serving as either the NCSWIC Chair or Vice-Chair, resume, and commitment letter from the SWIC's agency of employment to the CISA NCSWIC Program Manager via email.
+The NCSWIC elects a primary SWIC as the NCSWIC Chair, Vice-Chair and Second Vice-Chair on a two-year rotational basis at the last meeting of the year (in person or virtual).
+The NCSWIC Chair and Second Vice-Chair position will be elected on odd-numbered years, and the Vice-Chair position will be elected on even-numbered years.
+Between October 1 and two weeks prior to the last meeting of the year (in-person or virtual), NCSWIC members need to submit their interest in serving as either the NCSWIC Chair, Vice-Chair, or Second Vice-Chair, resume, and commitment letter from the SWIC's agency of employment to the CISA NCSWIC Program Manager via email.

 Prior to the last in-person meeting of the year, the CISA NCSWIC Program Manager will announce the list of candidates and provide instructions on voting to the entire NCSWIC membership.
-Voting will occur during the last meeting of the year (in-person or virtual).
-CISA will communicate the results to the NCSWIC during the in-person meeting, and the newly elected/reelected NCSWIC Chair or Vice-Chair will assume their positions immediately.
-There is no limit on the number of terms the Chair or Vice-Chair can serve.
+Voting will occur during or before the last meeting of the year (in-person or virtual).
+CISA will communicate the results to the NCSWIC during the inperson meeting, and the newly elected/reelected NCSWIC Chair, Vice-Chair or Second Vice-Chair will assume their positions immediately.
+There is no limit on the number of terms the Chair, Vice-Chair, or Second Vice-Chair can serve.